The Winterthur Library

 20 paper cuts and fraktur, made in 1970s and 1980s, and perhaps a little later; includes a book mark, stationery, ornaments, but mostly just designs.
 Originally in a highly acidic album, but the items have been removed and are now loose. (acc.
 12x12.2-.21)

-Also, two oversize photos, both of samplers, both labeled sampler book, are found in Series II, Box 11.
+Also, two oversize photos, both of samplers, both labeled sampler book.
 It is possible that these are photos of samplers in the Weiser or Neff collections.

-Microfiche from Family History Library, listing locations of records for Maryland, Germany, Pennsylvania and Swizterland;
+Microfiche from Family History Library, listing locations of records for Maryland, Germany, Pennsylvania and Switzerland;

 Color transparencies of Die Geschichte Joseph’s und Seiner Bruder, published in Harrisburg by G.S.
 Peters, no date;

-Rolls of negatives, some labeled show towels, some labeled tombstones, others not labeled;
+Rolls and strips of negatives, some labeled show towels, some labeled tombstones, others not labeled;

 Winterthur Museum film strip, “Pennsylvania German Prints and Drawings”